Quantum Entanglement as a Cohomological Obstruction: Quantum entanglement from the viewpoint of topology

 \begin{proof} For separable $\sigma=\sum_k p_k\,\alpha_k\otimes\beta_k$ with $\alpha_k,\beta_k$ single-site states, the CHSH inequality gives $\langle\mathcal{B}\rangle_\sigma\le 2$.
 Hence $\Tr[(2\mathbf{1}-\mathcal{B})\sigma]\ge 0$, so $W_{\mathrm{CHSH}}\in C^*_{\!\mathrm{sep}}(U)$.
 The stated equivalence is immediate. \end{proof}

 \begin{remark} Failure to violate CHSH does not imply separability of $\rho|_U$.
-Within a fixed patch one may still find other $q=0$ witnesses with negative expectation, or (if the entangled block is larger) detect multipartite depth via LED$(q)$ at odd $q$ (see Proposition~\ref{prop:CHSH-no-new-q>0} below.) \end{remark}
+Within a fixed patch one may still find other $q=0$ witnesses with negative expectation.
+Moreover, Proposition~\ref{prop:LED-tau-independence} shows that for odd $q\ge 1$, LED$(q)$ reduces to such a $q=0$ witness test on the same patch, while for even $q\ge 1$ it is impossible. \end{remark}

 \begin{proposition} Fix a patch $U$ and $q\ge1$.
 Consider the ancilla–cosimplicial thickening $U^{(q+1)}$ and the extended witness $\widetilde{W}:=W_{\mathrm{CHSH}}\otimes\mathbf{1}_{\mathrm{anc}}$ on $U^{(q+1)}$.
 Then: \begin{enumerate} \item[(a)] (\emph{Even $q$}) For every $Y\in C_q(\rho_U)$,